SublimeText/LaTeXTools/README.markdown

 **Bibliographic references settings**:

+- `bibliography` (`"traditional_bibliography"`): specifies the bibliography plugin to use to handle extracting entries from a bibliography.
 - `cite-panel-format` and `cite_autocomplete_format`: see the section on ref/cite completion, and the comments in `LaTeXTools.sublime-settings`

 ### Project-Specific Settings ###